Staff & Board of Directors

 • Chair of Personnel Committee

 Renée Hartleib is a writer and writing mentor based out of Halifax, Nova Scotia.
-She has authored two books: Writing Your Way: A 40-Day Path of Self-Discovery (2022) and Solo Camino: An Empowering Guide for Women (forthcoming, 2025).
+She has authored two books: Writing Your Way: A 40-Day Path of Self-Discovery (2022) and Solo Camino: An Empowering Guide for Women (2025).
 A graduate of the Humber School of Writers, her short stories have been published in anthologies and literary journals across Canada.
 She has also worked as a professional writer and editor with a long list of clients.
 As a writing mentor, Renée considers it an honour to work one-on-one with writers who are completing book drafts or who require a sensitive and thorough review of completed manuscripts.
 Renée understands and appreciates the important work of the Writers’ Federation of Nova Scotia, having been one of the first apprentices in the Alistair MacLeod Mentorship Program and also having served on the WFNS Board of Directors in the past.

 Cory Lavender